JibbSmart/JoyShockMapper/README.md

 - libappindicator3
 - libevdev

-Due to a [bug](https://stackoverflow.com/questions/49707184/explicit-specialization-in-non-namespace-scope-does-not-compile-in-gcc) in GCC, the project in it's current form will only build with Clang.
+Due to a [bug](https://stackoverflow.com/questions/49707184/explicit-specialization-in-non-namespace-scope-does-not-compile-in-gcc) in GCC, the project in its current form will only build with Clang.

-JoyShockMapper was initially developed for Windows, this has the side-effect of some types used throught the code-base are Windows specific, these have been redefined on Linux.
+JoyShockMapper was initially developed for Windows, this has the side-effect of some types used through the code-base are Windows specific.
+These have been redefined on Linux.
 This was done to keep changes to the core logic of the application to a minimum, and lower the chance of causing regressions for existing users.

 The application requires ```rw``` access to ```/dev/uinput```, and ```/dev/hidraw[0-n]``` (the actual device depends on the node allocated by the OS).
 This can be achieved by ```chown```-ing the required device nodes to the user running the application, or by applying the udev rules found in ```dist/linux/50-joyshockmapper.rules```, adding your user to the input group, and restarting the computer for the changes to take effect.
 More info on udev rules can be found at https://wiki.archlinux.org/index.php/Udev#About_udev_rules.